 Gender pay gap reporting

-At Alzheimer’s Society, we are committed to putting equality, diversity and inclusion (EDI) at the heart of everything we do.
-Following equality regulation changes in 2017 all organisations with 250+ employees are required to publish statutory gender pay gap data.
+One part of this is reporting our gender pay gap.
+Following equality regulation changes in 2017, all organisations with 250+ employees are required to publish statutory gender pay gap data.

 What is a gender pay gap?

 The gender pay gap shows the difference in pay between male and female employees in an organisation.
 It is defined as the difference between men’s and women’s hourly earnings.